How to Set Up a Sewing Room

 This is an example of a color and fabric combination that you can use to draw inspiration from for your entire sewing room.

-Built-in storage solutions will go in first, followed by the sewing and cutting tables.
+Built-in storage solutions like this Wide Drawer Dresser (shown above) from Amazon will work well and should go in first, followed by the sewing and cutting tables.
 Finally, arrange any movable storage such as baskets and plastic boxes.

 Now it's time to put away the sewing supplies and materials safely in storage.
 Give priority to accessories you frequently use and make sure they are easily accessible.

 For example, you can hang the iron board over your door with clever storage like this and for large accessories like a full-frame mirror; you can keep those behind the door.